doomvox/raku-study/README.md

 * Sunday August 09, 2026
     * https://us02web.zoom.us/j/86987426788?pwd=MpJEnO4sbd1gDwFxVTKSBaM6NduD6j.1

-Note: the raku/perl conference is on the weekend of the 28th, which is the week immediately before the July 4th weekend.

 We start at 1 pm Pacific time, and typically finish by 5pm.
 And the super secret code you need is "4RakuRoll".